maciejs20/icd-liberty-docker/README.md

     docker-compose up -d --scale maximo-ui=2
     ```
 10. Make sure to be accessible to ICD login page: http://hostname/maximo (hostname is a name/ip of the host that You're running Your docker)
+10. Make sure to be accessible to ICD SP login page: http://hostname:88/portal (hostname is a name/ip of the host that You're running Your docker)

 ## Skip the maxinst process in starting up the maxdb container by using Db2 restore command